-6. What states did
+6.7 What States Did

 With the coming of independence, the United States turned its economic focus and energies of the country inward.
 The major economic opportunities were within the United States, not outside of it, and the most important and potentially profitable investments were in transportation and finance.
-The process of opening the west required enormous resources.
+The process of opening the West required enormous resources.
 The role of states in finance and transportation far outstripped the national government in importance.
 The financial system that arose between 1790 and 1860 was based on banks not only chartered by state governments, but in some cases owned by state governments.
 Nine out of every ten dollars spent on public transportation investment came from state and local governments.
 Banking was always under the control of state governments, with the exception of the two Banks of the United States, and it was not until 1863 that the national government took an active role in chartering and regulating banks.
 State governments were at the center of the development process.

-There were no banks in America before the revolution.
-States began chartering banks in the 1780s and 1790s.
-By the 1830s there were over 600 state chartered banks with a capital of over \$400 million dollars.
-A corporate charter often, although not always, endowed the bank with limited liability, which was important to bankers whose profits came mainly from borrowing money in the form of bank notes.
-The legal ability to issue bank notes soon became a privilege that required a bank charter.
-The first bank charters in the eastern states often gave the state ownership shares in the bank as part of the cost of obtaining the charter.
-Massachusetts, New York, Pennsylvania, Maryland, Virginia, and South Carolina all came to hold a financial interest in banks in this way.
+There were no banks in America before the Revolution.
+States began char-17 tering banks in the 1780s and 1790s.
+By the 1830s, there were over 600 state 18 19 chartered banks with a capital of over \$400 million dollars.21 A corporate 20 charter often, although not always, endowed the bank with limited liability, 21 which was important to bankers whose profits came mainly from borrowing 2.2 money in the form of bank notes.
+The legal ability to issue bank notes soon 23 became a privilege that required a bank charter.
+The first bank charters in 24 the eastern states often gave the state ownership shares in the bank as part of 25 the cost of obtaining the charter.
+Massachusetts, New York, Pennsylvania, Maryland, Virginia, and South Carolina all came to hold a financial inter-26 27 est in banks in this way.
 Most early banks were chartered as public utilities.
-The rational ran along the traditional European lines: the charter was an explicit exchange of a privilege for a public service.
-That dividends on bank stock were an important element in the revenues of state governments in the east was an added bonus.
-These banks were often opposed by anti-bank or anti-corporation groups, but they were fiscally attractive.
-Because the banks generated revenues, they lowered state taxes.
+28 The rational ran along the traditional European lines: the charter was an 29 explicit exchange of a privilege for a public service.
+That dividends on bank 30 stock were an important element in the revenues of state governments in the East was an added bonus.22 These banks were often opposed by antibank or 31 anticorporation groups, but they were fiscally attractive.
+Because the banks 32 33 generated revenues, they lowered state taxes.